What Is Mask Squeeze and How to Prevent Facial Barotrauma

 Mask squeeze can be the result of a number of factors, such as:

-- An ill-fitting mask can also mask squeeze, especially if the mask is too small or too tight.
+- An ill-fitting mask can also cause mask squeeze, especially if the mask is too small or too tight.

 - Facial barotrauma can also occur if you’re trying too hard to prevent water from entering your mask.
 It’s natural for a bit of water to enter your mask at some point (this doesn’t mean your mask isn’t a good fit).
 If this does happen, simply tilt your head up, press the top of the mask and exhale.
 This will create a little pocket at the bottom of the mask for the water to escape.
 Don’t press the mask against your face before entering the water.